HMS-Analytical-Software/sdmx-technical-documentation-ml/docs/common.md

 Derived by restriction of `UrnReferenceType`.
 Regular Expression Pattern: `.+\\categoryscheme\\Category=.+`

-**CategorySchemeReferenceType:** A reference type for a cateogry scheme.
+**CategorySchemeReferenceType:** A reference type for a category scheme.

 Derived by restriction of `MaintainableUrnReferenceType`.
 Regular Expression Pattern: `.+\\categoryscheme\\CategoryScheme=.+`